Asymptotic multipartite version of the Alon-Yuster theorem: Proof of Theorem

 \subsection{Preparing for absorption}

-In order to insert the vertices from the leftover sets, we need to prepare some copies of $\Khk$ throughout $G$ that may be included in the final $\Khk$-tiling.
-Their purpose is to ensure that, after vertex-insertion, the number of vertices in each of the clusters will be balanced so that the Blow-up Lemma (Lemma~\ref{lem:blow-up}) can be used.
+In order to absorb the vertices from the leftover sets, we need to prepare some copies of $\Khk$ throughout $G$ that may be included in the final $\Khk$-tiling.
+Their purpose is to ensure that, after inserting vertices from the leftover sets to the sub-clusters, the number of vertices in each of the sub-clusters can be balanced so that the Blow-up Lemma (Lemma~\ref{lem:blow-up}) can be used.
 These copies of $\Khk$ will be specially designated and colored either red or blue according to their role.

 The Reachability Lemma (Lemma~\ref{lem:reach}) is how we transfer the imbalance of the sizes of one column to the first column.